Nottam

 Nottam is a 2006 Malayalam film starring Ajir Shujahi, Arun, Nedumudi Venu, Jagathi Sreekumar and Samvrutha Sunil in the lead roles.
 The film has been directed by Sasi Paravoor and written by Salin Mankuzhy.
+K.G.
+Jayan was the cinematographer and V Venugopal, the editor.

 Plot

 Vasudeva Chakyar is a well known Koodiyattam artist.
 Aby George, a friend of his son Vishnu, comes home to see him.
 Chakyar initially denied Aby's desire to shoot Koodiyattam but later agreed.
 Later, Vasudeva Chakyar got several venues to perform Koodiyattam in India and abroad.